brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 FROM order_urgency
 ```

-As usual, there's other ways to express that logic but I think that's a fairly clear expression of what's going on.
+As usual, there's other ways to express that logic but I think it's a fairly clear expression of what's going on.
 I won't filter the delete operations out yet as I might need them before I'm done.

 I get three rows out of the query, one for each statement in the original transaction.
 Two of those rows represent "work in progress" and aren't useful for this usecase (or any other interesting usecase I can think of, to be honest.
 If you know of one, please enlighten me via feedback, instructions at bottom of post).
 What I need is a single row representing the state of the database for this order at the end of the transaction.